 Your out-of-network benefits may be very different when you’re traveling away from your home network.

 Once you are clear on your health insurance coverage, you can determine how useful travel medical coverage as either a standalone plan or part of a comprehensive plan might be.
 With most comprehensive plans, you’ll need to place any medical claim with your health insurance first.
-Then you can place a claim with the travel insurance company for medical bills your health insurance company would not cover, up to the plan limit.
+Then you can file a claim with the travel insurance company for medical bills your health insurance company would not cover, up to the plan limit.

 Travel medical coverage excludes coverage for any illness related to a pre-existing condition unless you purchase a plan with a pre-existing condition waiver.
 Each travel insurance company uses a particular time frame when considering pre-existing conditions, known as a look-back period, which is typically between 60 and 180 days before purchasing the plan.
 In the event of a claim, the insurance provider will review your medical records to determine whether the illness was due to a pre-existing condition.

 Expert tip: We suggest calling your health insurance provider and asking how your health insurance benefits work when you are traveling out of your home network.

 Does my flight include one or more layovers on my way to or on my way back from my trip?